GautamDeepak/GEARS/Intro_RS_Prac05.md

     reducer:ee.Reducer.mean(), // the reducer here we compute mean reflectance              //
     seriesProperty: 'label'}); // use the labelproperty we defined earlier as the legend

-// Now print the chart
+// Now print the chart.
+You need to print to actually see the chart print(reflectanceChart);
-print(reflectanceChart);

 // Define a list of Landsat-8 wavelengths for X-axis labels.